remind101/empire/procfile/README.md

 **Environment**

 This allows you to set process specific environment variables.
-If these are set with `emp set`, the value within the Procfile will take precendence.
+If these are set with `emp set`, the value within the Procfile will take precedence.

 ```yaml
 environment: